justabuzz/aws-lmi/README.md

 3. Review serverless.yml parameters at the top and change values as needed.
 One important variable is the SG_ID - this is the security group ID which you will add/remove rules from.
 Also - set your email, as this will be the address that will receive messages about added and removed SG rules.
 3. Deploy the serverless project.
 4. Enable TTL on the lmi-rule DynamoDB table.
 Call the attribute 'expiry'.
 This needs to be done manually because CloudFormation doesn't yet support DynamoDB TTL.
-5. Update the API endpoint in lmi-client/src/App.js (line 76)
+5. Set the parameters in lmi-client/public/index.html
-6. Update Cognito User Pool details in lmi-client/src/utils/CognitoHelper.js
 6. Prepare the React app (execute `npm run build` inside lmi-client directory)
 7. Upload the React client to 'lmi-react-site' S3 bucket.

 ## Usage

-1. Browse to 'lmi-react-site' S3 bucket web URL.
+1. Browse to 'lmi-react-site' S3 bucket web URL (URL is emitted when sls deployment completes).
 2. Sign in using the credentials of the user you added to your Cognito User Pool.
 3. Add a rule and submit.

+## To do
+[] Add list of current rules after login, so user can remove them via UI [] Include a remove link in the "LMI rule added" email

 That's it!